pomerium/pomerium/docs/docs/config-reference.md

 - Type: `string`
 - Default: `:https`

 Address specifies the host and port to serve HTTPS and gRPC requests from.
-If empty, `:https` is used.
+If empty, `:https`/`:443` is used.

 ### Shared Secret